Document Upload Guide

 - Fee waiver documentation, such as a copy of an Illinois Veteran’s Grant award letter, may be requested from those who select an applicable waiver.

-- Prior UIC Graduate degree-seeking students seeking readmission (prior enrollment) to the Graduate College who already have official credentials contained in their permanent admission file will not need to re-submit their credentials from their prior institutions, unless specifically requested by the department.
+- Previously enrolled UIC Graduate degree-seeking students seeking readmission to the Graduate College will not need to re-submit credentials from their prior institutions.

 It is highly recommended that you visit the department’s website for your intended program of study (http://www.uic.edu/gcat/GPDP).
 Note that departments may have specific forms that they would like you to complete and upload, or a specific process for the submission of supplemental materials.
 If you have questions regarding departmental requirements, contact information by program is available through the link above.